Pacific2104/RaytracingInOneWeeked-Raylib/README.md

 # Raytracer
 Raytracer in Raylib and special thanks to https://raytracing.github.io/

-There are options for multithreading (It takes up all the threads avalible rn, might work in it later) and batch pixel render.
+There are options for multithreading (It takes up all the threads avalible rn, might work on it later) and batch pixel render.
 I ustilized multipass system for even cleaner and less noisy renders, the final render is after 4 passes.

 ![Early Render](/Renders/Render_NoAA.png)